Olga D. González-Sanabria

 Olga D. González-Sanabria is a Puerto Rican scientist and inventor.
 She is the highest-ranking Hispanic at NASA Glenn Research Center, and a member of the Ohio Women's Hall of Fame.
 González-Sanabria, Director of the Engineering and Technical Services, is responsible for planning and directing a full range of integrated services including engineering, fabrication, testing, facility management and aircraft services for the Glenn Research Center.
 She played an instrumental role in the development of the "Long Cycle-Life Nickel-Hydrogen Batteries" which helps enable the International Space Station power system.

 Early years

-González-Sanabria was born and raised in Patillas, Puerto Rico, where she received both her primary and secondary education.
+González-Sanabria was born and raised in Patillas, Puerto Rico, USA, where she received both her primary and secondary education.
 She entered the University of Puerto Rico at Mayaguez after graduating from high school, and earned her Bachelor of Science in Chemical Engineering.
 She continued her academic education in the University of Toledo in Ohio where she earned her Master of Science degree in the same discipline.